-The price of an apartment in Paris and per square meter (m2) is probably the highest in Continental Europe (on average 10.700 Euros per m2, with a range between 8.000 and 25.000 Euros per m2).
+The price of an apartment in Paris and per square meter (m2) is probably the highest in Continental Europe (End 2021 it was on average 11.400 Euros per m2, with a range between 8.500 and 25.000 Euros per m2).
 So, when advertising an apartment up for sale, the Parisian vendor real estate agents often use sophisticated language to underpin the beauty and justify the high prices of their apartments.
 Nothing wrong with that!
 And easy to relate to if you know these few words!

 But sometimes, the situation is depicted a bit too bright...!
 So, in order to manage your expectations, here comes the normal and worst case interpretation of this typical Parisian “real estate slang”.

 Only a brush of paint and new wallpaper required to freshen up the interior.